Bliss Psychiatry: Mental Health Solutions in Louisville

 • Pochwat B, Szewczyk B, Sowa-Kucma M, Siwek A, Doboszewska U, Piekoszewski W, Gruca P, Papp M, Nowak G. Antidepressant-like activity of magnesium in the chronic mild stress model in rats: alterations in the NMDA receptor subunits.
 Int J Neuropsychopharmacol.
 2014 Mar;17(3):393-405. doi: 10.1017/S1461145713001089.
 Epub 2013 Sep 26.
 PMID: 24067405.

 Lavender oil is an essential oil obtained from the lavender plant (genus Lavandula), often through steam distillation of its flowers.
 Silexan is a specific, standardized preparation of lavender oil that has been approved for use in Germany for the treatment of generalized anxiety disorder (GAD).
+The brand of silexan I recommend is distributed by the U.S. division of the German pharmaceutical company whose silexan was used in the two Kasper, et al, studies below.

 Citations: